HyperspaceMadness/Mega_Bezel/README.md

 **Presets in Mega_Bezel / Presets**

-- All of the presets in the root of the Presets folder use @guest.r's awesome Guest-DrVenom-Advanced preset which is considered the default CRT shader for the Mega Bezel, the only exception to this is the POTATO preset which uses GDV-MINI for performance reasons.
+- All in the root of the Presets folder use @guest.r's awesome Guest-DrVenom-Advanced CRT shader which is considered the default CRT shader for the Mega Bezel, the only exception to this is the POTATO preset which uses GDV-MINI for performance reasons.

 |                       |Reflection  |Image Layering |Tube Effects  |Pre-CRT Chain
 |-----------------------|------------|---------------|--------------|----------------